Tubbz-alt/ML_PISCINE/README.md

 ## tmux

-It is very helpful to use tmux to split terminal screen in 3 panes and run jupyter in one pane, tensorboard in second and have the third one for bash commands when you need it.
+It is very helpful to use tmux to split SSH terminal screen in 3 panes and run jupyter in one pane, tensorboard in second and have the third one for bash commands when you need it.

 Optional bash actions:
 ```sh